ShreY077/Simon-game/README.md

 • Scoring System: A scoring mechanism tracks players' performance, rewarding them for successfully completing levels and achieving high scores.

-• Configurable Difficulty Levels: Players can adjust the difficulty level to match their skill level, with options to increase the speed and complexity of the game.
+• Difficulty Levels: The difficulty level increases as the user proceeds the number of rounds in the game.

 • Sound Effects: Immersive sound effects enhance the gameplay experience, providing auditory feedback for correct and incorrect moves.